The Key to Motivation Might Not be What You Imagined.

 But the shape of work has changed in other ways too.
 In ways which you might find slightly surprising.

 The one I want to discuss here is motivation.
 Now, we may think, how can the things that motivate us have changed?
 Whilst the work that we do – and the way that we do it – might have transformed dramatically, how can the things that drive and inspire us as a species, as such, have shifted?
 Are we different beings to the ones in the days of the factory, who just wanted to gain the rewards of a pay-rise and promotion and avoid the punishment of redundancy?

 It seems, rather, that the tasks that we are doing now just don’t respond to the rewards and punishment – the ‘carrot and stick’ – model of motivation.
 If we want to find the key to motivation, we need to look elsewhere.

 The Carrot and Stick Doesn’t Work.

 This is the case made by Dan Pink, the bestselling author and one-time speech writer for Al Gore.
-His ‘hard-headed evidence-based case’ draws on a number of studies done by behavioural scientists in the last few decades.
+His ‘hard-headed evidence-based case’ about the key to motivation draws on a number of studies done by behavioural scientists in the last few decades.